 iTalki gift card

-iTalki is an amazing website that lets you take private lessons with a real Japanese speaker from the comfort of your own home, over Skype.
+iTalki is an amazing website that lets you take private lessons with a real Japanese speaker from the comfort of your own home, by video call.
 If you know someone who’d love to get some real Japanese speaking practise, why not treat them to some credits to buy some sessions on iTalki.

 The Manga Cookbook

 Learning Japanese is not just about learning words and grammar.
 Language learning is more fun when you also embrace the culture!

 Anyone who loves Japan and Japanese would be delighted with this cute cookbook.
 It teaches simple, traditional Japanese recipes that are often seen in Japanese manga and anime, such as onigiri (rice balls), okonomiyaki and cute character bento.

 Any manga fans will be sure to recognise several of these dishes and can learn how to replicate them with Western ingredients.